aochihi/IA2005/README.md

 # IA2005
 A simulation code of a multi-scale dynamic rupture propagation from Ide &amp; Aochi (JGR, 2005).
-This provides a single rupture event, set by IA05.prm.
+This provides a single rupture event, set by IA05.prm, among the 16384 possible earthquake scenarios.
+This code is suitable for understanding the theoretical concept of multi-scale earthquake rupture process by Ide &amp; Aochi (2005) or for utilizing the simulated models for further analyses (i.e. earthquake source statistics, earthquake scenarios for ground motion simulations).
+Do not hesitate to contact us if you have any idea.

 ## History
 	26th October 2018: First updated.